 - nuts and seeds

-- quality animal protein
+- quality animal protein, including fatty meats

 The diet that works wonders for your best friend might not be the diet that will work for you if you have different metabolic rates.
+A high fat intake will not work for a slow metabolism, so it is beneficial to find out what your oxidation type is.

 You can learn more in-depth info on your metabolism type and how to eat for your metabolic type in the Metabolic Typing book.
+You will find an in-depth questionnaire to help you discover your oxidation rate and a list of specific foods to support your unique body chemistry.